 Notice to Proceed

-Short for Owner-Architect-Contract Meeting.
-A meeting between the project owner, the architect on the design team, and the general contractor.
+An Owner-Architect-Contract (OAC) Meeting is a standard meeting where the project owner, the architect on the design team and the head contractor.

 Online Transaction Processing